 Pre-Qualified status is based on an athlete's Region 2 IFSA Overall Junior Freeride Series Ranking from the prior season.
-The total number of Pre-Qualified athlete spots is adjusted annually based on the size of the division in the previous season.
+The total number of Pre-Qualified athlete spots is adjusted annually based on the size of the division in the previous season and the total athlete population.
 Upon athlete request and IFSA Board of Director approval, an injured Pre-Qualified athlete that finished two or less events in the previous season may defer their Pre-Qualified status to the following season.
-There are no Wild Cards or petitioned requests made for Pre-Qualified status.
+There are to be no Wild Cards or petitioned requests for Pre-Qualified status.
 With the exception of an injury waiver, all allocations are based solely on the IFSA Overall Ranking.
 If a rider should miss their Pre-Qualified registration deadline, they must wait and register during the Open Registration period.
+Note that only approximately 100 IFSA athletes across 8 divisions earn Pre-Qualified registration priority.